shezgone/ml-lora-ax-lab/README.md

 - `infer_gemma.py`: Script to run inference with the base model (before tuning).
 - `infer_gemma_lora.py`: Script to run inference with the fine-tuned model.
 - `compare_models.py`: Script to compare responses between the base and fine-tuned models.
+- `verify_general_performance.py`: Script to verify that the model retains general knowledge while learning new facts.

 ## Workflow Summary